 What really matters is whether HR delivers any added value.
 Tasks that can provide value include recruitment, education and training, motivation, communication.
 Recently a number of companies have shut their HR departments down completely; outsourced the function or reduced it to a minimum.

 The reason they have done it, and not suffered any significant throwback, is because HR wasn’t delivering any real value.
 Most of their time was taken up with bureaucratic and administrative tasks or legal issues.
 If HR doesn’t deliver some unique benefits then outsourcing it makes a lot of business sense.

 HR must listen

-How does an organisation learn?
-It learns by the feedback of its employees.
+How does an organization learn?
+It learns from the feedback of its employees.
 So if HR isn’t trusted it will fail to learn what it is doing wrong, not get the best out of staff and suffer damage to longer-term productivity.
 HR must attend to the psychological needs of its people.

 Executives say the traditional HR department—which claims control over everything from hiring and firing to maintaining workplace diversity—restrains innovation and slows down businesses with inefficient policies and processes.
 Whenever did an HR guy measure a link between the company’s employee engagement and customer satisfaction?
 Is an assessment of the recruiting process present in your company in order to e.g. lower the cost of recruitment?
 Why, when I requested HR for candidates for a regular job, they still always say that they have to advertise?
 Do they not develop their own database?